Start Strong for Long Day Care program guidelines - Appendix 1: 3 year old trial

 - inform the design and development work required to reform the early childhood education and care sector in NSW

-- meet reporting requirements under the Early Years Commitment.
+- meet reporting requirements

 - help inform future resource allocation decisions regarding investment in preschool for 3 year olds in LDC settings.